 The early childhood education program prepares candidates to teach children from birth through Grade 3.
-Completion of the program leads to a bachelor of science degree and prepares candidates to pursue a Professional Educator License with an endorsement in Early Childhood Education (Birth-grade 3) in the State of Illinois.
-The program consists of general education, area of concentration, and professional education courses that address requirements for graduation and the state of Illinois' requirements for licensure.
+Completion of the program leads to a Bachelor of Science degree and prepares candidates to pursue a Professional Educator License with an endorsement in Early Childhood Education (Birth-grade 3) in the State of Illinois.
+The program consists of general education, area of concentration, and professional education courses that address requirements for graduation and the State of Illinois' requirements for licensure.

 The School of Education at Saint Xavier University has been approved by the Illinois State Board of Education to offer coursework for an early childhood-special education letter of approval under the following conditions:

 - An early childhood-special education letter of approval can be issued only to an individual holding a professional educator license with an early childhood education endorsement or a special preschool-age 21 certificate with an LBS I endorsement.
 This approval allows these individuals to teach early childhood special education for children up to the age of six.

 - The following courses have been approved by the Illinois State Board of Education for satisfying the four required areas of coursework for an early childhood special education approval: